Manually Create a Property in RentPress

 Property – Residents Link

-- The URL to the property’s residents portal.
-This will be used to construct a “Residents” link on the property listing pages.
+- The URL to the property’s Resident Portal.
+This will be used to display a “Residents” link on the property listing pages.

 Property – Tagline

 - A tagline or slogan to represent the property.
 This will be shown on the property listing.

 - Facebook URL: The full link to the Facebook page for the property.

 - Twitter URL: The full link to the Twitter page for the property.

 - Instagram URL: The full link to the Instagram page for the property.

 These fields are meant to only support WordPress shortcodes.
 Double quotes (“) and multiple shortcodes per field are not supported.

 - Gallery Shortcode: Enter the shortcode for a photo gallery.
 This shortcode will be rendered in the “Gallery” section on the property listing.